ProvableHQ/leo/documentation/getting_started/01_installation.md

 There are a number of ways to install Leo, depending on your platform and preferences.
 Take your pick!

-If you'd like to try Leo without installing it locally on your machine, check out the [Leo Playground](./02_ide.md#leo-playground).

 <Tabs defaultValue="cargo"
 values={[
 { label: 'Cargo', value: 'cargo' },